gsauthof/libxfsx/README.md

 archive and has 'asn1' as extension even though it is a BER file;
 and not an abstract syntax notation schema)

+## Raw Input

+The basic encoding rules (BER) format is a relatively straight forward example of a TLV encoding.
+It's basically TLV unit after TLV unit without any padding in between.
+However, there are real world appliances that write a BER dialect where padding bytes are inserted between some top-level units.
+Obvious choices for padding bytes are 0x00 and 0xff and one motivation might be to be able to recover from bit-flips.
+Example: The appliance guarantees that at each block boundary (say 2 KiB) a top-level BER unit starts.
+Each block then contains a sequence of units without any padding in between - until no space is left in the block and the remaining bytes are thus filled with padding bytes and the next unit starts on the next block boundary.

+Advantage: if there is some bit-flip in the TL part of a unit you can skip to the next block and just lose parts of the current block.

+Disadvantage: many standard conforming off-the-shelf ASN.1/BER libraries/compilers can't deal with such files.
+That means they likely error out when they encounter the first unexpected padding bytes.
+When 0-padding is used the decoder might even be able to skip some paddings - if and only if the padding contains an even number of 0-bytes and the decoder ignores unexpected EOC units (because EOC is encoded as two consecutive 0-bytes).

+The `bed write-xml` command has several options to deal with such files.
+With the `--block` option a block size can be specified such that padding bytes at the end of a block are automatically skipped.

+For even more esoteric streams there is `--skip0` (or `-0`) which can also deal with 0 byte padding regions that end before a block boundary.

+Examples:

+    $ bed write-xml --block 2048 input.ber
+    $ bed write-xml -0 input.ber

 ## Install